New Watcher Dialog

 Use this drop-down list to specify the expected type of input files.
 The File Watcher will consider only files of this type as subject for analyzing and processing.
 File types are recognised based on associations between file types and file extensions.

 |Use this drop-down list to define the range of files the File Watcher can be applied to.
 Changes in these files will invoke the File Watcher either immediately or upon save or frame deactivation, depending on the status of the Auto-save edited files to trigger the watcher checkbox. |

 Choose one of the predefined scopes from the drop-down list.
 For a project-level File Watcher, you can also click to configure a custom scope in the Scopes dialog that opens.

 | A root file is a file that is not included (e.g. via |

 Tool to run on changes

-In this area, configure interaction with the tool: specify the executable file to use, the arguments to pass to it, and customize the default template settings for input and output.
+In this area, configure interaction with the tool: specify the executable file to use, the arguments to pass to it, and where PhpStorm should look for the tool's output.

 Working Directory and Environment Variables

 In this text box, specify the directory to which the tool will be applied.
 Because the tool is always invoked in the context of a file, the default working directory is the directory of the current file.
 The default working directory is specified in all predefined templates through a